Tax Free Benefits:

 - Standard and Poors credit rating AA+

-Additionally the Canadian Life and Health Insurance Compensation Corporation (CompCorp) is an organization supported and run by the Canadian Life Insurance industry and regulated by the Canadian Government.
-"CompCorp" guarantees annuity payments up to $2,000 / month from each Life Insurance Company to each recipient.
+ASSURIS, (formerly named CompCorp) is an organization supported and run by the Canadian Life Insurance Industry and regulated by the Canadian Government.
+ASSURIS guarantees annuity payments up to $2,000 / month from each Canadian Life Insurance Company to each recipient AND 85% of any amount over $2000.

 On larger settlements SSG suggests consideration of the extra security produced by dividing the structure among several Life Insurance Companies to "spread the risk" and increase security on the payment steams by obtaining multiple "CompCorp" guarantees.